rwxrob/zet/20210909172131/README.md

 company and have made it free for everyone for some time.
 It's inferior to VMWare (I paid for VMWare Pro) but it's definitely good enough.
-All you have to do with this option is download the installer and run it, accepting 'Run as Admin' as you do.
+All you have to do with this option is download the installer and run it, accepting "Run as Admin" as you do.
 It is by far the simplest solution to the must-have-driver `minikube` requirement.
 I had `minikube start` working within four minutes after installing VirtualBox and just accepting all the defaults, clicking through everything with wild